Coca-Cola: 20th century

 The first outdoor wall advertisement that promoted the Coca-Cola drink was painted in 1894 in Cartersville, Georgia.
 Cola syrup was sold as an over-the-counter dietary supplement for upset stomach.
 By the time of its 50th anniversary, the soft drink had reached the status of a national icon in the US.
 In 1935, it was certified kosher by Atlanta rabbi Tobias Geffen.
 With the help of Harold Hirsch, Geffen was the first person outside the company to see the top-secret ingredients list after Coke faced scrutiny from the American Jewish population regarding the drink's kosher status.
 Consequently, the company made minor changes in the sourcing of some ingredients so it could continue to be consumed by America's Jewish population, including during Passover.
+A yellow cap on a Coca-Cola drink indicates that it is kosher for Passover.

 The longest running commercial Coca-Cola soda fountain anywhere was Atlanta's Fleeman's Pharmacy, which first opened its doors in 1914.
 Jack Fleeman took over the pharmacy from his father and ran it until 1995; closing it after 81 years.
 On July 12, 1944, the one-billionth gallon of Coca-Cola syrup was manufactured by the Coca-Cola Company.
 Cans of Coke first appeared in 1955.

 Sugar replaced with high-fructose corn syrup

-Sugar prices spiked in the 1970s because of Soviet demand/hoarding and possible futures contracts market manipulation.
+Sugar prices spiked in the 1970s because of Soviet demand/hoarding and possibly manipulation of the futures contracts market.
 The Soviet Union was the largest producer of sugar at the time.
 In 1974 Coca-Cola switched over to high-fructose corn syrup because of the elevated prices.

 New Coke

-On April 23, 1985, Coca-Cola, amid much publicity, attempted to change the formula of the drink with "New Coke".
-Follow-up taste tests revealed most consumers preferred the taste of New Coke to both Coke and Pepsi but Coca-Cola management was unprepared for the public's nostalgia for the old drink, leading to a backlash.
+On April 23, 1985, Coca-Cola, amid much publicity, changed the formula of the drink with "New Coke".
+Follow-up taste tests revealed most consumers preferred the taste of New Coke to both old Coke and Pepsi but Coca-Cola management was unprepared for the public's nostalgia for the old drink, leading to a backlash.
 The company gave in to protests and returned to the old formula under the name Coca-Cola Classic, on July 10, 1985.
 "New Coke" remained available and was renamed Coke II in 1992; it was discontinued in 2002.